The best book you read this year might have one star.

 Co-host (unconfirmed)

 Full transparency — we don't know if this guy will actually show up.
 He's more focused on riding the fat corporate hog than finding good art.
+He's got nice lips.
+We think he's married.
+He doesn't hang around long enough for anyone to find out.
+He's a lot like my dad; never around and never tells me he loves me.

 Disclaimer: none of these people are scholars, astronauts, or professionally trained in any way.
 We’re regular, salt-of-the-earth idiots who happen to like books.